codeborne/jvm2dts/README.md

 ### Nullability

 jvm2dts can read *Nullable* annotations and will append ``?`` to the name of a variable.
-This is done using ASM, so it may need to be updated once new verions of Java are released.
+This is done using ASM, so it may need to be updated once new versions of Java release.